Atholl Steel Framed House 1945 Variant

 The frame for one half of a block which contains two flats consists of:

-- Two single storey 3in by 3in RSJ I section stanchions located 14ft 1O 1/2 inches in from the front stanchion, support a 7in by 4in RSJ spine beam which runs from the separating wall to the gable end wall.
+- Two single storey 3-inch by 3-inch RSJ I section stanchions, located 14ft 10 1/2 inches in from the front stanchion, support a 7in by 4in RSJ spine beam which runs from the separating wall to the gable end wall.

-- The spine beam is supported at the gable end wall by a 5 inch by 1 1/2 in RS channel bolted between the I section intermediate stanchions.
+- The spine beam is supported at the gable end wall by a 5-inch by 1 1/2-inch RS channel bolted between the ‘I’ section intermediate stanchions.

-The roof trusses which span between the front elevation and the rear elevation stanchions, each consist of:
+The roof trusses, which span between the front elevation and the rear elevation stanchions, consist of:

 - 2 1/2 inch by 2 1/2 inch by 1/4 inch T section ceiling ties